JohanLi1990/Learning_Notes/TulingNotes.md

   - need to resize?
   - performances

+## 线程池实战及原理分析
+- Why do we need ThreadPool:
+  - reduce nergey consumption, use already created thread.
+  - improve response time, no need to create thread
+  - Manage threads, because threads are scarce resources
+  - Extend fuctionalities, like cronjob, scheduled runners.
+- Constructors: `ThreadPoolExecutor` vs `Executors`
+  - important params: `corePoolSize`, `maximumPoolSize`, `keepAliveTime`, `workQueue`, `ThreadFactory`, `handler`
+  - `Executors`, static methods to call `ThreadPoolExecutor`, use it if you know what you are doing
+- Task Submission:
+  - execute, submit
+  - invokeAll, invokeAny
+  - schedule(Runnable, delay, unit)
+  - schedule(Runnable, initialDealy, period, unit)
+- Shutdown Threadpool
+  - `shutdownNow`: do it now, everyone stop, existing tasks interrrupted, at the same time return list of runnable that were interrupted.
+  - `shutdown`: no new tasks can come in, but existing running task can finish.
+- How to define values for key threadpool params
+  - CorePoolSize: depending on number of input, time taken for a thread to finish processing those input.
+  - workQueue size: corePoolSize / (unit time to process a task) * 2
+  - maximumPoolSize: (Maixum spike input - workQueueSize) * (unit time to process a task)
+  - keepAliveTime: no real recommendations.
+- **ThreadPool** Operations under the hood:
+  - corePools -> workQueue -> maximumPoolSize -> DiscardPolicy
+  - use `ctl` 3MSB for Threadpool State, 29 bit for worker count (500million)
+  - 5 different states: RUNNING (-1 << 29), SHUTDOWN(0), STOP(1), TIDYING(2), TERMINATED(3)
+    - Smart bit manipulation here because running is always negative, and it becomse really cheap/easy to check if a thread is running. e.g. `c & ~COUNT_MASK < 0`
+  - use `addWorker` method to add Task to threadpools, and start it.
+  - **Why threadpool workerqueue has to be BLOCKINGQUEUE?**
+    - because when there is no task, the current thread
+      - has to be parked and wait for new tasks (default behaviour for thread from corePool)
+      - has to wait for a `keepAliveTime` period before exiting.
+      - so have to use BlockingQueue in this case
+  - **When thread runs into exception, will it be removed from threadpool**
+    - Yes, but if current numebr of threads < corePoolSize, a new thread will be created
+- **ThreadPool Source Code**:

 ## Key Takeawys, AQS Design philosopy (lock free until it is absolutely unavoidable):
 - *Establish the wake-up contract before sleeping*, like what we did in `shouldParkAfterFailedAcquire`